Summertime: Part 8 – stitching flora

 Harvest Time is the fall scene in a series of seasonal landscapes that capture the wonder and magic of the natural world, both real and imagined.

-Harvest Time note cards and a new 300 piece jigsaw puzzle are available in my Shop.
+Harvest Time note cards and a jigsaw puzzle are available in my Etsy Shop.

 When envisioning this piece, I wasn’t sure how it would come together, but that’s normal for me.
 I knew that I needed to figure out a way to clearly define the edge between above ground and below ground.
 This is the kind of thing I think about when doing busy work, like stitching hundreds of French knots.
 I’m always one step ahead, planning the next move.
 I ended up creating a kind of flap with two sections of felt “sod” that overlapped the underground tunnel to the root cellar.